 From early disease detection to surgical assistance, Computer Vision supports clinical decision-making and reduces diagnostic gaps.
 Segmentation models help radiologists identify tumors, while pose estimation aids in physical therapy assessments.

-CV powers player tracking, automated highlight generation, tactical analytics, and personalized fan experiences — a rapidly growing market across both the US and Europe.
+CV powers player tracking, automated highlight generation, tactical analytics, and personalized fan experiences.
 Pose estimation and object tracking enable detailed performance analysis previously impossible without expensive manual annotation.

 Companies achieving real results with CV invest in strong engineering foundations.
 Computer Vision isn't a standalone tool; it is part of a larger AI engineering ecosystem that requires: